 Of course—that’s easier said than done.

 The first of Sword Of Vengeance‘s many explosions of violence follows as, in spite of being desperately outnumbered, Ogami literally carves his way through Bizen’s men, escaping onto a waterfall-bridge that fords the river.
 At last only Bizen himself remains.
 Ogami jumps down into the water, forcing Bizen to confront him on his own terms: a move that causes an elderly man watching from nearby to shake his head in dismayed anticipation.

-This is the treacherous Yagyu Retsudo, who has planned Ogami’s downfall—but must look on as his followers pay with their lives to implement only the first stage of the plot.
+This is the treacherous Retsudo, who has planned Ogami’s downfall—but can only look on as his followers pay with their lives attempting to implement only the first stage of the plot.
 Retsudo cannot withhold a certain admiration for Ogami, muttering to himself about his “Suiouryu” (Seagull) Technique.
-As Retsudo expects, the encounter ends in Bizen’s bloody death…
+As Retsudo expects, the final encounter ends in Bizen’s bloody death…

 The question of Ogami’s identity having been settled via his hilariously casual dispatching of the unfortunate underlings, the surviving samurai identifies himself as the Edo Chamberlain of the Oyamada Sanmangoku Clan.
 He explains that there is a plot by a rival chamberlain to assassinate the Clan’s leader, Lord Noriyuki, and to install the head of a branch family as leader, by which means the chamberlain can control the clan.
 Noriyuki is in poor health, and will shortly be leaving Edo to travel to the country town of Gounomori, famed for its therapeutic hot-springs.
 Four ronin have been hired to assassinate Noriyuki: three expert swordsman and a “horse musketeer”, who uses pistols.